Demeny voting: Arguments in favor

-Disadvantages
+Arguments made against

+Enfranchising children is preferable

-Opponents see Demeny voting as a violation of a fundamental normative principle of democracy: 'one person, one vote'.
+Some writers argue that, like marrying or making a will, voting is an exercise of the informed will and cannot legitimately be done by proxy.
+Some opponents see Demeny voting as a violation of a fundamental normative principle of democracy: 'one person, one vote'.
 They point to the fact that children below the minimum voting age can hold different political opinions and thus prefer different parties to their parents.
 There is no evidence that parents would split their votes.
 Instead, they would have plural votes for the same party they prefer (and have formerly preferred).

-Some writers argue that, like marrying or making a will, voting is an exercise of the informed will and cannot legitimately be done by proxy.
+Yet others have argued that more youth suffrage, by lowering the voting age to 13 or 14 or lower would be more beneficial, as many children are able to express complex opinions at that age.No Right Turn: Lowering the voting age Further, law professor Vivian Hamilton argues that in light of findings from research in developmental psychology and cognitive and social neuroscience, governments can "no longer justify the electoral exclusion of mid-adolescents by claiming that they lack the relevant competencies".
+In the United Kingdom, politics professor David Runciman argues for lowering the voting age to 6.
+Some scholars advocate a 'flexible voting age' building on the willingness of minors to participate in elections.
+The 'flexible voting age' proposal contains a need for adolescents to register in voting lists and so differs from proposals that come under the name of 'voting from birth on' or 'voting age zero'.
+It takes into account that infants, small children and many younger adolescents will have no interest in political participation.

+Suffrage should only be for adults

 Others have argued that with the right to vote comes other obligations of citizenship, such as military service.
-Since children do not have those obligations, it is argued they should also not have such rights.
 Some people worry that the power of older votes will be diluted and the interests of children might be prioritised above those of the elderly.

-Yet others have argued that more youth suffrage, by lowering the voting age to 13 or 14 or lower would be more beneficial, as many children are able to express complex opinions at that age.
-Further, law professor Vivian Hamilton argues that in light of findings from research in developmental psychology and cognitive and social neuroscience, governments can "no longer justify the electoral exclusion of mid-adolescents by claiming that they lack the relevant competencies."
-In the United Kingdom, Politics professor David Runciman argues for lowering the voting age to 6.

-Some scholars advocate a 'flexible voting age' building on the willingness of minors to participate in elections.
-The ‘flexible voting age’ proposal contains a need for adolescents to register in voting lists and so differs from proposals that come under the name of ‘voting from birth on’ or ‘voting age zero’.
-It takes into account that infants, small children and many younger adolescents will have no interest in political participation.

 Jon Elster has argued that if the justification for Demeny is on the basis of consequences, then said consequences should be voted on, rather than changing the voting demographic.
 His argument is that to advance Demeny voting on the grounds that it leads to desirable consequences is pointless, since it will be blocked by exactly those groups who will block the desired consequences (e.g. raising the pension age).